alexjisa/TAIFA/README.md

 >
 Its public online resource (http://eggnog-mapper.embl.de/) allows uploading up to 100,000 CDS in FASTA format, more than enough to annotate a complete bacterial genome.
 >
-The annotation is one of the most complete and the execution time is very affordable.
+The annotation is one of the most complete (COG category,  GOs, EC, KEGG, CAZY or PFAMs) and the execution time is very affordable.
 >
 Link: https://github.com/eggnogdb/eggnog-mapper